Child and Adolescent OCD

 ~ How OCD Affects Families

 OCD in children profoundly impacts the entire family.
 Parents often become drawn into their child's rituals — providing reassurance, accommodating avoidance, or modifying routines to reduce distress.
-While well-intentioned, family accommodation actually reinforces OCD and keeps the child stuck.
-Effective treatment addresses both the child and the family system.
+While well-intentioned, family accommodation actually reinforces OCD and slows recovery.
+Part of effective treatment at the NY NJ Center for OCD involves parent coaching — helping caregivers learn how to support their child's treatment without inadvertently feeding the OCD.

 ~ Effective Treatment for Young People